koustubhmoharir/linux/_posts/2022-01-08-working-with-the-terminal.md

 ## Editing a complex command

 `Ctrl + XE` opens an editor with the text on the console.
 Once editing is complete, exiting the editor with a save executes the command.
 To exit the editor without submitting the command, delete the text in the editor first.

+## Getting help

+The help command can be used to get help on any builtin command provided by the shell.
+For example `help echo` prints help on the terminal.

+Many executables have a `--help` option.
+For example, `ls --help` can be used to print help.
+However this can be cumbersome to read.
+A better approach is to use `man executable_name` to get the manual page for standard executables.
+When using `man` the interface is similar to vi.
+To search within this interface, press `/` followed by the search text and then Enter.
+Press `n` for the next search result and `Shift + n` for the previous one.
+To follow links within the man page, move the cursor within the link and press `Ctrl + ]`.
+To go back, press `Ctrl + O`

+## Viewing text files

+Text files can be viewed conveniently with the less command.
+The interface is very similar to the one provided by man.
+For example `less /etc/vim/vimrc` shows the content of this file in a readonly mode.
+This is very convenient when there is no intent to modify the file.
+Press q to exit the view.
+To start editing the file directly from vim, press `v` to open it in vim.